-Dr. Emily Jane O’Dell has strong contacts with an impressive number of politicians, academics, Islamic scholars, Muslim leaders, NGOs, and government employees around the Middle East, Africa, and Central Asia.
+Dr. Emily Jane O’Dell has strong contacts with an impressive number of politicians, academics, scholars, religious leaders, NGOs, and diplomats in the Middle East, Africa, and Asia.
 She has advised U.S. Senators, been invited to speak at the Iranian Foreign Ministry, and spoken at universities and think tanks around the world.
 She has a nuanced understanding of the complex and shifting challenges which shape government and private organizations in the Middle East, Africa, and Asia.

-She is available to offer her extensive knowledge on the Middle East, Africa, and Central Asia to the media, private companies, government organizations, NGOs, and think tanks around the world on a variety of topics related to politics, religion, Islamic law, and gender.
+She is available to offer her extensive knowledge on the Middle East, Africa, and Asia to the media, private companies, government organizations, NGOs, and think tanks around the world on a variety of topics related to politics, religion, Islamic law, and gender.